Bavarian Presidency 2017

-From 1 January to 31 December 2017, Bavaria holds the Presidency over the Implementation of the Strategy.
-The cornerstones of the Work Programme for the Bavarian presidency over the EU Alpine Strategy were presented in the Representation of the Free State of Bavaria to the EU in Brussels on 29 November 2016 and will now be shaped into concrete measures during the course of several events like the 1st EUSALP Conference on Alpine Green Infrastructure and the 1st EUSALP Annual Forum.
+From 1 January to 31 December 2017, Bavaria held the Presidency over the Implementation of the Strategy.
+The cornerstones of the Work Programme for the Bavarian presidency over the EU Alpine Strategy were presented in the Representation of the Free State of Bavaria to the EU in Brussels on 29 November 2016 and then shaped into concrete measures during the course of several events like the 1st EUSALP Conference on Alpine Green Infrastructure and the 1st EUSALP Annual Forum.

-The Bavarian presidency 2017 is guided by the motto: “EU Alpine Strategy – joint action for the benefit of the Region”.
-As the implementation of the Strategy is still in an early phase, the timely involvement and information of citizens and stakeholders is a stated aim of the Bavarian presidency.
+The Bavarian presidency 2017 was guided by the motto: “EU Alpine Strategy – joint action for the benefit of the Region”.
+As the implementation of the Strategy was still in an early phase, the timely involvement and information of citizens and stakeholders was a stated aim of the Bavarian presidency.
 The development of the Strategy itself followed a “bottom-up” approach in Bavaria.
 The Bavarian State Government has broadly discussed the ideas of municipalities, businesses, associations, non-governmental organisations and citizens, e.g. in the course of the Bavarian “Alpine Dialogues” (Alpine Dialogue I in Hohenaschau Castle on 21 May 2014 as well as Alpine Dialogue II in Irsee Monastery on 17 March 2016).

-The dialogue with the relevant actors will be continued during the Bavarian presidency.
-For example, during the Annual Forum, a large Citizens’ Forum will be open to the general public, with numerous opportunities for information and participation.
+The dialogue with the relevant actors was continued during the Bavarian presidency.
+For example, during the Annual Forum, a large Citizens’ Forum was open to the general public, with numerous opportunities for information and participation.